 All this makes sense when you’re getting started and you want to keep most of your money to run campaigns while just spending a dozen bucks on a VPS/CDN and a tracker.
 It also allows you to learn the ropes for less than $30 for the first 2 months, while you’d have to pay at least $198 with other solutions.
 That’s why overall I think Adsbridge is a great solution for the budget beginner as well as for advanced affiliates.

-You can check their features here, but we’ll check in details the interesting stuff later.
+You can check their features here, but we’ll check in detail the interesting stuff later.

 Just keep in mind I opened a new account for this tutorial and the postbacks and URLs you see here are just examples.
-Don’t try to spy my campaigns in real life with this links LOL.
-Also, this is an $89 professional account, so you might see a few less options from the extra features if you’re in the basic or free plan.
+Don’t try to spy my campaigns in real life with these links LOL.
+Also, this is an $89 professional account, so you might see a few fewer options from the extra features if you’re in the basic or free plan.

 Adsbridge basic setup

-In the left side you have the menu, which allows you to setup offers, networks, traffic sources and landing pages (that’s all you need to run a campaign).
-Also you’ll see some extra options like domains, stats and the extra features for the $89 plan and above like bot filtering and notifications.
+On the left side, you have the menu, which allows you to setup offers, networks, traffic sources and landing pages (that’s all you need to run a campaign).
+Also, you’ll see some extra options like domains, stats and the extra features for the $89 plan and above like bot filtering and notifications.

-First thing you need to do is to setup a domain.
-If you’re using the free trial you can skip this part and use Adsbridge’s domain but eventually you’ll want to have your own domain setup to have control of your offers.
+The first thing you need to do is to set up a domain.
+If you’re using the free trial you can skip this part and use Adsbridge’s domain but eventually, you’ll want to have your own domain set up to have control of your offers.

 If you have a domain already (e.g. trackingsystem.com) or you want to buy one (I recommend Namecheap because of the low prices and free Whois privacy 1st year) you can add it in the Domains menu just like this:

-If the CNAME and domain setup are already scaring you Adsbridge also gives you an option to by a domain through their own system.
+If the CNAME and domain setups are already scaring you Adsbridge also gives you an option to buy a domain through their own system.
 Click the “buy domain” button in the domains menu and just like the picture below you can write a domain to see if it’s available.
-They’ll charge $13.5 and you won’t have to setup anything or do the CNAME if you buy it through Adsbridge.
+They’ll charge $13.5 and you won’t have to set up anything or do the CNAME if you buy it through Adsbridge.

 Setting up your first campaign